-(C) the names and signatures of landowners conveying the hunting rights to the CWMU landowner association member or landowner association operator.
+(C) the names and signatures of landowners conveying the hunting rights to the CWMU landowner association;

-(c) the name of the designated landowner association operator; and
+(c) the name of the landowner association operator;

-(4) The division shall forward the complete and correct application and required documentation to the Regional Advisory Councils and Wildlife Board for consideration.
+(4) The division shall forward the complete and correct application, required documentation, and any recommendation provided by the CWMU Advisory Committee to the Regional Advisory Councils and Wildlife Board for consideration.

 (5) Upon receiving the application and recommendation from the division, the Wildlife Board may: